bihealth/sodar-core-legacy/docs/source/project_app_dev.rst

 **project apps** to be used with the SODAR Core framework.
 This also applies for modifying existing apps into project apps.

-**NOTE:** the display of this document in Gitlab is incomplete and all listings will be missing.
-Please click "display source" if you want to read this in Gitlab.
+**NOTE:** When viewing this document in GitLab critical content will by default be missing.
+Please click "display source" if you want to read this in GitLab.

 .. hint::